kuvivek/drivingTheoryInGermany/README.md

 527. What results in increased fuel consumption of your car?
 ✅ A roof rack or ski rack
-❌Excessive tyre pressure
+❌ Excessive tyre pressure
 ✅ Transporting unnecessary objects
 **Comment**:  Any additional weight increases fuel consumption.
 That's why you should only carry what you really need in your car.
 A roof rack means
 additional mass and increased air resistance, which also increases fuel consumption.

 528. Why is an environmentally considerate driving style also beneficial for road safety?
 Because environmentally considerate driving means
-❌that with alternative fuels it is ONLY possible to drive slowly
+❌ that with alternative fuels it is ONLY possible to drive slowly
 ✅ avoiding high speeds
 ✅ driving in a far-sighted manner
 **Comment**:  Those who drive in an environmentally conscious manner drive with foresight and avoid high speeds.
 This saves energy and increases road